beastbikes/SpeedXMokeJsonServer/README.md

 # SpeedXMokeJsonServer

-This project just for App team test server data for UI.
+This project just for App team test server data for App UI and Logic.